What is InsideBitcoins.com?

 It takes time, dedication and experience to become a successful investor, but that doesn’t mean it can’t be done.
 As long as you’re able to put in the time and work to build up your knowledge and develop on your strategy, anyone can taste success in the financial markets.

-What has trading go to do with Bitcoin?
+What has trading got to do with Bitcoin?
 Bitcoin buying and selling and conversion back into local currency make it like a commodity for sure, but that is not connected to being a trader.
 Why would you even think to begin a Bitcoin website this way unless your website has nothing to do with Bitcoin?

 No, not really.
 In the most part they review a lot of products that relate to what they refer to as autotrading, which is a concept that was popular with MT5 traders a while back.
 Traders creating algorithms that could then be shared and perfected to help people make money out of MT5 trading software on stocks like Foreign Exchange or ForEx.
-These algorithms were soon banned as brokers started to lose a lot of money, but they are still hiding out in the depths of Reddit somewhere.
+These algorithms were soon banned as brokers occasionally lost a lot of money, but they are still hiding out in the depths of Reddit somewhere.
+They are very dangerous to use as they can lose money just as quickly as they make it, so you need to know what you are doing before you try and implement one live with real money.

 Modern AI bots that are designed to trade have never exhibited good results, they just tend to lose all of your money within a day or two.
 The autotrading reviews only seem to be on the US site, they do not appear when on the UK version.
 This is a big red flag as most of the autotrading scams tend to be soliciting CFD trading to Americans, which is illegal.